If you’re a tent camper, the weather can be challenging! Check out our tips for successful camping in the rain.

 • Dry clothes and fuzzy socks to change into for bed

-Even if you plan on cooking over the campfire for most of the trip, it’s nice to have a camp stove on hand in case of rain.
-We use this Coleman Classic Propane Stove.
+Even if you plan on cooking over the campfire for most of the trip, it’s nice to have a camp stove on hand in case of rain, like the Coleman Triton Instant Start Propane Stove.

 Set up tarps over (and under) your tent